GiancarlosU/GiancarlosU/README.md

 ## About me

-I am working towards a career in cybersecurity and network engineering professional focused on building hands-on skills across GRC, Security Operations, and network infrastructure.
+Cybersecurity and network engineering professional focused on building hands-on skills across GRC, Security Operations, and network infrastructure.
 This portfolio documents real lab work, configurations, policy documents, and walkthroughs as I develop toward roles in SOC analysis,